Review of Blazing Transfer Student (1991)

 A rough kid transfers to a high school where the students are allowed to settle their disputes, including romantic rivalries, by fighting.

-Parody of Japanese 1970s boys’ comics, set in school.
+A two-part OVA parody of Japanese 1970s boys’ comics, set in school.
 For instance, it is here possible for one fighter’s trademark move to defeat another by having a shorter name.
-The reason for this intense formalism is explored in Blue Blazes (2014): author Shimamoto’s love of mass-market schlock manga is combined with a general technical incompetence, eschewing virtually everything except the rudimentary personal drama and the fight scenes because he wasn’t confident drawing anything else so early in his career.
+The reason for this intense formalism is explored in Blue Blazes (2014): author Shimamoto’s love of mass-market schlock comics is combined with a general technical incompetence, eschewing virtually everything except the rudimentary personal drama and the fight scenes because he wasn’t confident drawing anything else so early in his career.
 This creates a sort of solipsism that is mildly entertaining in itself, right down to the intentionally heavy, dirty line work and the lazy pans over a repeating crowd of goofy faces.
 However, the snappy comic dialogue is barely dense enough to sustain it as a comedy, and there is no entertainment value in the long action scenes; in both of these aspects it is unlike director Nishijima and writer Moriyama’s superior Project A-Ko (1986).

 Some of the entertainment value stems from the title.
 The phrase Honō no tenkōsei is neatly symbolic of school drama as a closed semiotic system where the brash transfer student is as much an archetypal feature as Aristophanes’s alazṓn and passions flame high.
 Episode 4 of Mai-Otome (2005), a remake of Mai-Hime (2004), has the exact same title.
 Actual schlock productions sometimes employ the pattern unironically, e.g. Nazo no tenkōsei (1998).